 The US Department of Justice and the FBI have shown that wherever a site is located there is a credible threat of US authorities taking action against it.
 That’s why some sites operating outside the US geo-block users in the US.

 Geo-blocking has been common in government currency online gambling for a long time but in the early years of crypto gambling, it was happily absent.
 Crypto allowed consenting adults anywhere to use sites without being discriminated against or needing permission from their government, just like it should be!

 However by 2017 most of the top crypto gambling sites used geo-blocking as detailed in the table below, and this is bound to continue.

 The best and most reputable sites can still make good money while geo-blocking high-risk markets like the US.
 That makes these markets artificially less competitive because it leaves only lower quality and less reputable sites for US users to choose from.
 Laws that pretend to protect consumers, in fact, put them in more danger than they would be without those laws.

 When different laws are applied to different people on the internet, where we should be equal, the system of segregation that is nation-states comes into sharp focus.
 Sites don’t want to turn away users but offering online gambling in high-risk jurisdictions would put their business, finances and freedom at risk.

 We have geo-blocking because we have gambling laws.
 These laws are made to protect government monopolies and government-licensed operators who provide revenue to the government, that is who wants these laws in place.

-The other group of people who want these laws in place are those that believe gambling is immoral and that the government should use violence in order to stop people from doing things that they consider immoral.
+The other group of people who want these laws in place are those who believe gambling is immoral and that the government should use violence in order to stop people from doing things that they consider immoral.
 When presented by its advocates this stance uses the language of consumer protection.

 The above table shows the current state of geo-blocking in the crypto gambling industry.
 Sadly about 75% of sites geo-block users.